Billing & Student Accounts

 I sent documents to the Financial Aid Office.
 How will I know whether you have received them?

 How can I view my financial aid summary?

 USC awards federal and state aid based on the federal methodology, a formula that takes into consideration family income, assets, family size, the number of children in college, the age of the older parent (how close he or she is to retirement) and certain special circumstances, such as significant medical expenses and loss of income due to unemployment.

-USC awards institutional aid based on the institutional methodology, which adds other assets, including home equity.
+USC awards institutional aid based on an institutional methodology, which takes into account additional assets and income, such as home equity and untaxed income.

 Can I count on receiving the same amount of aid every year?

 USC makes every attempt to offer the same amount of aid to students every year—assuming that you meet all deadlines and renewal criteria, your family circumstances remain the same and funding is available.

 You must reapply each year for federal, state and institutional (USC) need-based aid.
+Application instructions and deadlines are available each December for the next academic year.
 To renew merit scholarships, you must meet academic criteria.
 Some awards are non-renewable.
 Need-based loan eligibility can increase based on your academic class standing.